RasaHQ/rasa/docs/user-guide/command-line-interface.rst

    rasa shell

-The model, that should be used to interact with your bot, can be specified by ``--model``.
+The model that should be used to interact with your bot, can be specified by ``--model``.
 In case you start the shell with an NLU-only model, ``rasa shell`` allows you to obtain the intent and entities of any text you type on the command line.
 If your model includes a trained Core model, you can chat with your bot and see what the bot predicts as a next action.
-In case you have a combined Rasa model but nevertheless want to see what your model extracts as intents and entities from text, you can use the command ``rasa shell nlu``.
+If you have trained a combined Rasa model but nevertheless want to see what your model extracts as intents and entities from text, you can use the command ``rasa shell nlu``.

 To increase the logging level for debugging, run: